 It is essential that students are attending school every day and arriving to their classroom at 8:50am.
 Our classroom instruction commences at this time and if students come any later they miss out on important learning time and social interactions with their peers.
 Across the Year Two cohort we will be celebrating 100% attendance and punctuality when we achieve this within our rooms.

-It would be great to see children bringing in seeds/writing prompts from their holiday experiences.
+It would be great to see children bringing in seeds/writing prompts on Monday from their holiday experiences.
 This will help remember the wonderful moments they’ve had over the holidays and stimulate ideas and creativity in writing.

 Please ensure that if your child has an iPad to bring in every day.
 It needs to be fully charged and have all required Apps downloaded and updated.
 This is really important as we will be using them on a daily basis as a learning tool throughout the term.

 I hope you are all having an amazing holiday break!
 I had to share the AMAZING news after checking the current scores on Word Mania.

 Even though we are still in the practise rounds we are absolutely shining and putting in our best efforts.
 Well done to everyone that has managed to log on and have a game during the holiday period.